stormthebuilding/sixtyhours/README.md

 * Title screen
 ## Known Issues
 Caleb
 * Recent code changes have introduced a host of problems for serialization.
-At the moment, the serialization mechanicism cannot save all of the game objects.
+At the moment, the serialization mechanism cannot save all of the game objects.
 However, it successfully saves and loads files with the unit tests.

 Kevin